AbhayGupta91/Ignis_Guard/README.md

 # Ignis Guard – Smart Fire Detection and Alert System

 **Ignis Guard** is a smart fire detection project built using Arduino Uno and SIM900 GSM Module.
-It detects fire using a flame sensor and immediately sends **SMS alerts** and **makes calls** to pre-saved mobile numbers.
+It detects fire using a flame sensor and immediately sends **SMS alerts**, **Location ** and **makes calls** to pre-saved mobile numbers.
 The system also activates an LED and buzzer alarm for immediate surroundings.

 ---